tock/tock/doc/reference/trd-appid.md

 address.
 Each successfully loaded TBF Object is loaded into one of the process slots, that process is moved into the Unchecked state.

-Once the application flash has been scanned
+Once the application flash has been scanned or the last process slot has been filled, the kernel checks the credentials of the processes.
+Using the provided Credentials Checking Policy, it decides whether each process can be run.
+Processes whose TBF Objects are allowed to run are moved into the Unstarted state.
+Processes whose TBF Objects are not allowed to run are moved into the Failed state.

+The kernel traverses the process one final time, checking whether the Application Identifier assigned to a process collides with a running process.
+If the Application Identifier collides, the kernel places the process into the Unstarted state.
+If the Application Identifier does not collide, the kernel places the process into the Running state, at which point that Application Identifier is in use by a Running process.

+This final traversal occurs in a specific order.
+The kernel MUST check processes in order of decreasing version numbers (the highest version number is checked first).
+If more than one process has the same version number, they MUST be checked from lowest to highest address.
+For example, if two TBF Objects both have version number 0, one at address 0x20000 and one at address 0x21000, the one with address 0x20000 will be checked first and the one with address 0x21000 will be checked second.
+The Version field of a Program Header of a process's TBF Object specifies the version number of the process.
+The kernel MUST give a version number of 0 to processes whose TBF Object does not have a TBF Program Header.

+The Unloaded, Unchecked, Failed, Unstarted and Running states describe the conceptual state machine of a process at loading; the values or names of state variables in the kernel implemementation might be different.
+The exact Tock process state machine and names of its states is outside the scope of this document.

-5 Credentials and Versions in Tock Binary Format Objects
+5 Credentials and Version in Tock Binary Format Objects
 ===============================

+This section describes the format and semantics of Program Headers and Credentials Footers.

-Application Credentials are usually stored in a [Tock Binary Format][TBF] object, along with the Userspace Binary they are associated with.
+Application Credentials are usually stored in a TBF Object, along with the Userspace Binary they are associated with.
 They are usually stored as footers (after the TBF header and Userspace Binary) to simplify computing integrity values such as checksums or hashes.
 This requires have a TBF header that specifies where the application binary ends and the footers begin, information which the `TbfHeaderV2Main` header (the Main Header) does not include.
 Including Application Credentials in a TBF Object therefore requires using an alternative `TbfHeaderV2Program` header (the Program Header), which specifics where footers begin.

-This section describes the format and semantics of Program Headers and Credentials Footers.
+The Tock process loading algorithm version numbers when deciding the order to load processes in.
+Version numbers are stored in a TBF Object in the Version field of a TBF Program Header.

-4.1 Program Header
+5.1 Program Header
 -------------------------------

 The Program Header is similar to the Main Header, in that it specifies